0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FOLDER_MAPPER_STRUCTURE.md

         |       _selfbox_:
         |       # /---------/
         |       |           |
-        |       |           # POINT WHERE WE WORKS AT LOCALHOST PLACEMENT FOR DEV,TEST,CONNECT THE SOLUTION COMPONENTS
+        |       |           # POINT WHERE WE WORK AT LOCALHOST PLACEMENT FOR DEV,TEST,CONNECT THE SOLUTION COMPONENTS
         |       |           |
         |       |           |..
         |       !_PCI: